 Feed Tag Analysis

 Intermediates and Seniors

 It is required by law that all commercial feed products carry a proper label.
-You should be able to read and understand the information on a feed tag.
+In order to know what you are getting for your money, you should be able to read and understand the information on a feed tag.
 Some of the information included will be: net weight in pounds, company brand name (trade name), product name (class or use), product type (textured, pelleted, extruded, etc.) purpose statement, warning or cautions, active drug ingredient (when applicable), guaranteed analysis (protein, fat, fiber, etc.), feed ingredients in order of content, company name and address, detailed use directions, other feeds (suggestions for other feeds in the total program).
-Go to a feed store and look at the tags on several types of feeds and determine which feeds are best suited to your program and which are the best value in terms of nutrients per dollar.
-Be prepared to interpret the information on a feed tag. http://www2.ca.uky.edu/agcomm/pubs/ASC/ASC216/ASC216.pdf
+Go to the feed store and look at the tags on several types of feeds and determine which feeds are best suited to your program and which are the best value in terms of nutrients per dollar.
+Be prepared to interpret the information on a feed tag.

 Guaranteed Analysis:

-Crude Protein: not less than \\%.
+Crude Protein: not less than %.

 This number represents nitrogen content of feed and does not give a clear picture of protein quality, (e.g. amino acid profile).
-If all of the protein is not from "natural" ingredients (e.g. contains urea or a similar product) the following statement must be added, "this includes not more than \\\% equivalent protein from non-protein nitrogen" Crude Fat: not less than \\%, typically 1 to 3%.
-At equal volumes fat contributes 2.25 times the amount of energy compared to carbohydrates.
+If all of the protein is not from "natural" ingredients (e.g. contains urea or a similar product) the following statement must be added, "this includes not more than % equivalent protein from non-protein nitrogen."

+Crude Fat: not less than %, typically 1 to 3%.

+At equal volumes fat contributes 2.25 times the energy as carbohydrates.
 Increased crude fat levels can decrease digestion of forages (e.g., hays and grasses).
 Fat can be added to the diet in hot weather to maintain energy level when intake decreases.

-Crude Fiber: not more than \\%.
+Crude Fiber: not more than %.